 When making a Web Form, you can pass parameters to the next DataPage using a query string created on the last screen of the DataPage wizard.
-On the Destination and Triggers screen, you can direct end-users to the DataPage or host web page that will receive your parameters.
+On the Destination and Emails screen, you can direct end-users to the DataPage or host web page that will receive your parameters.
 You can construct your URL as above and use the Parameters Picker on the right to insert parameters.

 Passing a parameter makes the data available for all future DataPages until the data is overwritten or the session expires.
 The receiving DataPages must have parameters enabled and must be correctly configured to receive the parameters.

 URLs with query strings can also be written statically and used inside HTML links.
 This is sometimes useful if you want to provide links directly to the details pages of specific records, for example.